 Learn to speak Italian like a native?
 Easy.

 Italian All-in-One For Dummies appeals to those readers looking for a comprehensive, all-encompassing guide to mastering the Italian language.
 It contains content from all For Dummies Italian language instruction titles, including Italian For Dummies, Intermediate Italian For Dummies, Italian Verbs For Dummies, Italian Phrases For Dummies, Italian Grammar For Dummies, and Italian For Dummies Audio Set.

-Although the quality of vowels E and O in any word is dictated by pronunciation rules, these rules are almost never followed by native speakers because pronunciation varies greatly from place to place in the country, so there’s really no “wrong” way to pronounce the vowels in Italian.
+Although the quality of the vowels E and O in any given word is dictated by pronunciation rules, these rules are almost never followed by native speakers because pronunciation varies greatly from place to place in the country, so there’s really no “wrong” way to pronounce the vowels in Italian.

-Also, there’s no way people can misunderstand you if you pronounce an open E instead of a closed E. Homographs, such as pésca (closed E) and pèsca (open E) are very rare.
+Also, there’s no way people can misunderstand you if you pronounce an open E instead of a closed E. Homographs such as pésca (closed E) and pèsca (open E) are very rare.